Fikr17/ci4fikri/README.md

-Nama : M. Fikri Aulian

-Mata Kuliah : Dasar Komputer dan Pemrogramman

-Jurusan : Teknik Elektro angkatan 2021

-Universitas Sriwijaya
+## Simple CRUD using CodeIgniter 4

-aplikasi ini menggunakan : CodeIgniter 4, Bootstrap 5, php, MySql, Css, Javascript
+this aplication using : CodeIgniter 4, Bootstrap 5, php, MySql, Css, Javascript

-Simulasi web dapat anda kunjungi pada [link ini](https://kopi-kebun.000webhostapp.com/)
+you can see simulation website in [this link](https://kopi-kebun.000webhostapp.com/)